rotelok/yaxgui/README.markdown

 This is a graphical front end designed to store and present the profiling information provided by the tideways Extension.
 YaxGUI-NG only supports tideways because all other extensions seems to be abandoned.

-I forked the original sfeni/yaxgui that was a fork of preinheimer/xhprof itself a fork of of phacility/xhprof my main objectives with this fork are:
+I forked the original sfeni/yaxgui that was a fork of preinheimer/xhprof itself a fork of phacility/xhprof my main objectives with this fork are:
 * Keep a cool tool alive
 * Modernization of the codebase